sHesl/sHesl/README.md

 :wave: Hello, I'm Sam...

-I like it when computers do things for me.
+I like it when computers do things for me. :heart:

-And when they do...

-I like it when those things are done securely :heart: